On special values of generalized $p$-adic hypergeometric functions of logarithmic type: Introduction

 When $\ub=\underline{1}$, this is proved by using the congruence relations of $p$-adic integers

-where $m \equiv m' \pmod{p^n}$ (see \cite[Section 3]{As}).
-In general $\ub$, we can prove \eqref{D} (see Lemma \ref{lemma:19}), however $C_m/C^{(1)}_{\lfloor m/p \rfloor}$ is generically not a $p$-adic integer (see Lemma \ref{lemma:2}), hence we cannot use the same method in loc. cit. for our proof.
+where $m_1 \equiv m_2 \pmod{p^n}$ (see \cite[Section 3]{As}).
+For general $\ub$, although we can prove \eqref{D} (see Lemma \ref{lemma:19}), $C_m/C^{(1)}_{\lfloor m/p \rfloor}$ is not a $p$-adic integer in general (see Lemma \ref{lemma:2}), hence we cannot use the same method as in loc. cit. for our proof.
 To avoid this problem, we need a different method using Lemma \ref{keylem}, which is a slight modification of the key lemma \cite[Lemma 3.12]{As}, proving \eqref{maincong} without using the congruence relation \eqref{C}.
 The method used in this paper can be applied to the case where $\ub=\underline{1}$, making it easier to prove the congruence relations than the original proof \cite[Section 3]{As}.

 The proof of Theorem \ref{main:3} is as follows.
 We consider a fibration $f \colon Y \to \mathbb{P}^1_W$ over $W$, where the affine model of the general fiber $f^{-1}(t)$ is given by